Getting Rid Of Your Computer

 Free disposal of unwanted computer parts

 The good news is that most companies that manufacture motherboards are willing to dispose off your unwanted computer parts free of charge.
 The next time you purchase a motherboard, check its manual.
-It contains a section that provides you with instructions about the proper method of disposal of PCs and motherboards.
+It contains a section that provides you with instructions about the proper method of disposal of PCs and motherboards, some steel stockholders will have your case if you are getting rid of it depending on the compostition of it.
 Most of these companies, if requested, will send over their personnel to collect your old computer parts.
 While they recycle certain parts, they dispose of the rest in a proper manner.